patilshreyaa/Simon-Says-Game/README.md

 # Technologies Used
 HTML5
-CSS3
+CSS
-JavaScript (ES6+)
+JavaScript
 Git/GitHub

 # How to Play
-Press the "Start" button to begin the game
+Press any key button to begin the game
-Watch and listen as the game highlights a sequence of colored buttons Repeat the sequence by clicking the buttons in the same order Each round adds another step to the sequence
+Watch and listen as the game highlights a sequence of colored buttons Repeat the sequence by clicking the buttons in the same order Each round adds another level to the sequence
 Make a mistake and the game ends!

 # Installation and Setup